-Many women have turned to a variety of dietary supplements to help curb hot flashes, sometimes with the mistaken belief that "natural" products can cause no harm.
-All supplements have potentially harmful side effects, and supplements can also interact with medications you're taking for other medical conditions.
+People often assume that "natural" products cause no harm.
+However, all supplements have potentially harmful side effects, and supplements can also interact with medications you're taking for other medical conditions.
 Always review what you're taking with your doctor.

 Dietary supplements commonly used for menopause symptoms include: